jwbuurlage/Bulk/docs/pages/api/world/processor_id.md

 ## Return value

-An `int` containing the id of the local processor.
+- `int`: The id of the local processor.